Arsfake26/Portable-Data-Acquisition-Android-Arduino/README.md

 - **Data Management**: Saves and retrieves historical data with options to clear data.

 ## Setup & Installation

+### 0. Sample Arduino Code
+Arduino code used for testing purpose can be found [here](https://github.com/Arsfake26/Arduino-test-code-for-portable-data-acquisition)

 ### 1. Dependencies
 Added dependencies to `build.gradle`:
 ```gradle